IV Sedation Near You

-This anxiety can stem from a fear of pain, a bad experience, sensitive teeth, or even just a general dislike of being in a doctor’s office.
-That’s why Valley Ridge Dental gives patients the option of IV Sedation in NW, Calgary.
+Many people dread visiting the dentist—even the thought of scheduling an appointment prevents patients from acquiring the oral health care they need.
+This anxiety can stem from a fear of pain, a poor experience, sensitive teeth, or even just a general dislike of being in a doctor’s office.
+That’s why Valley Ridge Dental offers patients the option of IV sedation in NW, Calgary.

-When you get IV Sedation for a dental procedure, your doctor will use a fine, thin needle to insert a tube into your vein.
+IV sedation is a way to deliver sedatives through intravenous means.
+It’s sometimes even referred to as intravenous conscious sedation.
+When you receive IV sedation for a dental procedure, your dentist will use a fine, thin needle to insert a tube into your vein.
 This is located on your arm or the back of your hand.
 The needle will then be withdrawn, leaving the tube in place.
 The sedatives are then pumped through the tube into your bloodstream.
 Once the sedatives get into your bloodstream and start to take effect, you’ll begin to feel light-headed, but not uncomfortably so.

+Once your procedure is complete and the sedatives have worn off, there are a few things that you can expect to feel.
+The most notable of these effects is memory loss.
+While you won’t be asleep during your appointment, you’ll likely not form many memories of the event.
+Patients often report feeling some confusion, as it takes time for the sedatives to completely wear off.
+Because of this, you shouldn’t drive after you’ve received sedation.
+Be prepared; arrange for alternate forms of transportation so that you can get home safely after your operation.
 Once you’re home, it’s advised that you sit back and relax for the rest of the day.
 Spend most of your time reclining.
 Only take medications that your dentist approves and don’t consume any alcohol.
 You may experience nausea.
 If you experience any particularly unusual issues, contact your dentist as soon as possible.

+IV sedation in Calgary, AB is not a substitute for local anesthetic.
+If you’re undergoing a procedure that would typically require a local anesthetic, it will still be applied.
 Sedation’s purpose is only to calm any stress or anxiety you may feel; it is not a painkiller.
 There are some sedatives that include painkillers.
 However, your dentist still needs to apply local numbing before work is carried out.
 Your procedure will start after you have been numbed and sedated.

 Dentists typically utilize common anti-anxiety sedatives known as benzodiazepines, colloquially called “benzos.”
 Benzos have three effects on the patients who take them.
 This medication:

 There are different brands that are known to be more likely to cause total memory loss.